erikaderstedt/snabbkarta/README.md

 # Water model

+So, the water model didn't work out; manages to somewhat detect edges of marshes, but not well enough.

+Instead, attempt to locate areas that are flat.
+Distinguish between "diffus" and "normal" by height of trees.

+Build upon seed triangles, as long as z value is within 0.3 m.

 Assign water quantity to each triangle in proportion to area.
 Find the recipient triangle for each triangle.
 Move water out in proportion to z-normal.